What's Going On With All These Bridgerton Dating Rumours?

 “I’d love to say there was really something between us, but no, it has always been strictly professional,” Dynevor told You magazine in February.
 “There was so much pressure on us to get it right that it was all about the work.
 We have a really professional working relationship.
 I’m glad for that, actually.
 It would be very complicated if it went further.”

-Where these two are concerned, there's likely more gossip to follow — but for now, we'll save our thirst for rumours and drama for Bridgerton season two.
+Where these two are concerned, there's likely morebridg gossip to follow — but for now, we'll save our thirst for rumours and drama for Bridgerton season two.